reergymerej/node-cert/buffers-streams/README.md

   https://snyk.io/blog/exploiting-buffer/
   Seems like recent versions are pretty safe.
 I don't think we can do a buffer overflow when writing data.

+  Streams use internal buffers.
+When they get to the highwater mark, they stop reading so the buffer doesn't overflow.